 - Hand knit or crochets a scarf measuring no smaller than 6" x 60".
 Some patterns may call for variations on measurements.
 Please no key-hole or potato chip scarves.

 - Use yarn that is machine washable and dryable in gender neutral or patriotic colors.
-Knit Your Bit does not accept fun fur or eyelash yarn.
+We recommend staying away from fun fur or eyelash yarn.

 - Sew in all loose ends.

 - Print out the Knit Your Bit label linked here.
 Each scarf will need a tag.
 We recommend printing on cardstock since it is sturdier for distribution.
 Under “Compliments Of,” we recommend using your first name only and perhaps the city and state you live in for security reasons.
 Feel free to write a personal message on the back of the tag!